LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220226.md

 **Gdude**: Thanks for that, **Haven King**.
 Yeah, **LambdAurora**, you could take that one if you lk.

 **LambdAurora**: OK, **diaxazine** asks, "Do you have an idea as to a how much work there is left to do?
 Or is it too far away right now."
 It really depends on the project.
 For QSL it's usable.
 We still need to test a lot to see if it's stable, but it's usable.
 Compared to FAPI there's not as many features, but it's usable.
 For Quilt Mappings, it's definitely usable, though there might be issues with the mob stuff.
 But that boils down to people actually mapping stuff.
 But it's well usable right now.
 Compiler is already used in a lot of projects.
 For Loader, I'm not entirely aware where it is, but seems to be really close to be able to test it.
 So that's great.
-Build Tools, well thats another story, because there's people working on vanilla Gradle, but I don’t know where that is currently.
-As spoken earlier in the meeting, CHASM has made progress, but I don’t know if it's going to be usable in like QSL and stuff really soon, so kind of no for me.
+Build Tools, well thats another story, because there's people working on vanilla Gradle, but I donâ€™t know where that is currently.
+As spoken earlier in the meeting, CHASM has made progress, but I donâ€™t know if it's going to be usable in like QSL and stuff really soon, so kind of no for me.
 So it really depends on the project for now.
 But we are slowly coming to something useful globally.

 **Gdude**: Thanks **LambdAurora**.
 We're at the end of the queue again.
 Are there any more question to be asked?  **Slab** says, No. But for transparency, the developers don't actually see the questions until someone from our Community Team approves them, so they're not necessarily guaranteed to be answered.
 Use the /ask slash cmd if you want to ask a question.